Our rating(3.8/5)

 The online Paymentsense portal is where you can send payment links from and use the virtual terminal.
 It can be accessed in a web browser, whether you’re on a computer or using a mobile device.
 The portal also allows you to manage the Paymentsense account and oversee transactions, fees and more.

-There is a Paymentsense app, which is specifically for tracking sales, transactions, billing statuses and exporting data for your accountant.
-This is useful for real-time reporting, but you can’t send payment links or key in transactions from there.
+The Paymentsense Dashboard app is specifically for tracking sales, transactions, billing statuses and exporting data for your accountant.
+This is useful for real-time reporting on a phone, but you can’t send payment links or key in transactions from there.

 Customer service and reviews